-- 2.6 Early engagement with local Members on the direction of the new Local Plan has revealed concerns about the adequacy of infrastructure in the district, with a sense that population growth and cuts to services is putting an undue strain on local infrastructure and services. - 2.7 Members know first-hand the pressures that their communities are facing and therefore it is important that we harness their knowledge when identifying the key infrastructure priorities.
-Regular Member engagement sessions are being held throughout preparation of the Local Plan, including specific sessions on infrastructure, to ensure that the locations for proposed growth are able to address identified infrastructure issues as far as possible. - 2.8 Appendix B sets out infrastructure concerns that whilst not in infrastructure providers' current plans have been raised by local Members or residents, and therefore are being investigated further with the relevant provider and the outcomes of the discussions are reflected in the table.
-As the IDP is a live document, when new infrastructure concerns are raised these will be added to Appendix B and further investigation of the issue with infrastructure providers will be undertaken and the outcome of discussions reflected in future iterations of this IDP.
+- 2.6 Engagement with local Members on the direction of the new Local Plan has revealed concerns about the adequacy of infrastructure in the district, with a sense that population growth and cuts to services is putting an undue strain on local infrastructure and services. - 2.7 Members know first-hand the pressures that their communities are facing and therefore it is important that we harness their knowledge when identifying the key infrastructure priorities.
+Regular Member engagement sessions are being held throughout preparation of the Local Plan, including specific sessions on infrastructure, to ensure that the locations for proposed growth are able to address identified infrastructure issues as far as possible.